What cards are you looking for?

 Consolidate an existing debt at a lower APR with a balance transfer card.

 - Manage your debt.
-The longer the 0% balance transfer APR lasts, the more you’ll save.
+The longer the low or 0% balance transfer APR lasts, the more you’ll save.

 - Beware of the revert rate.
-When the introductory low or no APR finishes, you could find yourself confronted with a much higher revert rate.
+When the introductory low or 0% APR ends, you could find yourself confronted with a much higher interest rate.